raft-tech/Quick-Start-Big-Bang/README.md

 ---
 ## Teardown

-### Using Teraform: Takes several minutes & reverts back to an empty cluster.
+**OPTION 1** - Using Teraform: Takes several minutes & reverts back to an empty cluster.
 However, it often leaves some custom resources.
 ```shell
 terraform destroy
 ```

-### Using k3d: Deletes cluster leaving a clean slate.
+**OPTION 2** - Using k3d: Deletes cluster leaving a clean slate.
 Note that you need to delete the terraform state as you did not "properly" teardown the cluster
 ```shell
 k3d cluster delete big-bang-quick-start
 rm terraform.tfstate